Telokis/rayon/README.md

-# RayOn
+# RayOn v@VERSION@
-A RayTracer to enlighten the world
+A RayTracer to enlighten the world and more